Facilities serving patients who reside in one or more designated shortage areas

 A signed copy of the employment contract between the Connecticut licensed physician and the employing setting indicating the name and address of both parties and the specific geographic area or areas designated by the USDHHS as having a shortage of health care professionals in which the licensed physician will practice medicine.
 The employment contract shall include a statement by the foreign medical graduate that he or she agrees to meet the requirements set forth in section 214(l) of the Immigration and Nationality Act and that the physician agrees to begin employment within 90 days of issuance of the waiver.
 The contract shall stipulate that the physician will practice medicine for no less than 3 years for at least 40 hours per week;

-The health care facility shall also:
+The health care facility must:

 Document that a minimum of 30% of the applicant physician’s patients reside in an area designated by the United States Secretary of Health and Human Services as having a shortage of health care professionals;

-Provide a description of why the physician’s services are required and how the applicant physician’s work will benefit the indigent and medically underserved;
+Provide a description of why the physician’s services are required and how the applicant physician’s work will benefit the indigent and medically underserved.

 Provide letters of community support from at least three (3) community agencies stating that the J-1 placement is critical and will help alleviate health care access problems for the underserved population of the community.